-Russell has tried over twenty-five cases in state and federal court, and has handled numerous appeals to the South Carolina Supreme Court and Court of Appeals, and to the Fourth and Ninth Circuit Courts of Appeal.
-He also has extensive experience in managing electronic discovery, and helps manage Nexsen Pruet’s document review facility.
+I have tried over twenty-five cases in state and federal court, and have handled numerous appeals to the South Carolina Supreme Court and Court of Appeals, and to the Fourth and Ninth Circuit Courts of Appeal.

-Russell is from Arlington, Virginia.
-He is a Phi Beta Kappa graduate of the University of Virginia (with high distinction), as well as the University of Virginia School of Law.
-He has been with Nexsen Pruet his entire career, working closely with Harold Jacobs for more than fifteen years.
+I am originally from Arlington, Virginia, and graduated Phi Beta Kappa from the University of Virginia (with high distinction), as well as the University of Virginia School of Law.
+Upon graduating from law school, I worked closely with Harold Jacobs for more than fifteen years.
+He taught me how to try cases, but still retain a sense of humor.

 •Martindale Hubbell Peer Review Rated AV Preeminent